American Farm Bureau Federation: Insurance

+American Agricultural Insurance Company

+The American Agricultural Insurance Company was formed in 1948 as a capital stock company.
+It is owned by the “insurance company affiliates of various state Farm Bureau insurance companies and by AFBF.”It was reincorporated in 1954, and became a mutual carrier under the name American Agricultural Mutual Insurance Company, and then was reincorporated again in 1968 as a capital stock company under its current name.

+The Farm Bureau also owns crop insurer American Farm Bureau Insurance Services, formed in 1995.
+AAIC began selling crop insurance in 1997.
+In 1999, the AAIC purchased Nationwide-Re as part of its plan to expand into Non-Farm Bureau premium writings.
+The AAIC is a reinsurer primarily assuming business from Farm Bureau insurance companies.

+The company’s bylaws require its board of directors to include the president of the Federation and designated shareholders that are “affiliated with a state Farm Bureau organization that is a member of AFBF.”

 Similarly, AFBF president Zippy Duval simultaneously serves as president and chairman of the board of American Agricultural Insurance Company, whose directors are the presidents of 16 of the state Farm Bureaus.
-(AAIC's bylaws require its board to consist of the AFBF president and representatives of state Farm Bureaus that own sufficient stock in the company.)
-Founded by the AFBF in 1948 as a reinsurance company, AAIC began selling crop insurance in 1997.
 Its common stock is held by AFBF (443 shares in 2018) and various state Farm Bureau insurance companies (a total of 265,830 shares in 2018); it is unclear who owns its premium stock, which has a par value ten times that of the common stock.
 In 2021, AAIC reported total assets of $1.8 billion (up from $1.35 billion in 2018), premiums of $464 million (up from $328 million in 2018), and cash on hand of $120 million.

 These kinds of ties can create conflicts of interest.
 "Nonprofit executives are supposed to operate in the best interest of the nonprofit, not themselves.
 But, by not taking salaries and having their income tied to FBL’s performance, the [Iowa] Farm Bureau’s executives open themselves up to questions," wrote Investigate Midwest, an independent, nonprofit newsroom.

 The AFBF and its affiliated insurance companies are entwined in other ways as well.
 Most of the people it claims as "members" are not farmers but insurance customers: "In many states, anyone who signs up for Farm Bureau insurance becomes a member of the Farm Bureau automatically, which explains why the American Farm Bureau Federation boasts 6 million members when the United States has only about 2 million farmers."
 Sometimes annual-dues-paying membership in a state Farm Bureau is required to purchase the insurance; sometimes the insurance companies pay the state or county Farm Bureau a fee per member to access their contact information for marketing purposes.
 In 2019, AFBF collected $28.4 million in member dues, which accounted for more than three-quarters of its total revenue of $37.6 million.

-The AFBF frequently lobbies for policies that will increase profits for its insurance companies.
-Farm Bureau-affiliated companies collected $300 million in crop insurance premiums in 2011.
-The AFBF was heavily involved in lobbying for the 2012 farm bill, which included $9 billion in federal subsidies for crop insurance.

-The Farm Bureau also owns crop insurer American Farm Bureau Insurance Services.